 Dear members and friends,

-Brush up on our village history at: Cotuithistoricalsociety.org
+You can brush up on our village history at: Cotuithistoricalsociety.org

-Watch the Historical Commission hearing held on August 19.
+Use this link if you want to listen to the Historical Commission hearing held on August 19.

 \Public Documents\Planning and Development\Board/Committee/Commission\Barnstable Historical Commission (BHC)\2025 Meetings\08/19/2025\49 Putnam Avenue\Public Comment

-Or send a letter to:
+Alternatively, you can send a letter to:

 Cape Cod Commission